andrewhuangwp/events_app/README.md

 Attribution: Prof. Tuck's Photo blog repo, Flatpickr, Bootstrap Documentation

+Design Decisions:
+Login using only email, anyone can create user and event, anyone can edit event.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`